AXeL-dev/youtube-viewer/README.md

 ## Features

 - Track multi channels all in one place
-- Get notifications about new posted videos
+- Get notifications about new posted videos (no need to have a google account)
 - Auto play videos on click
 - Export/import channels list
 - (Soon) Open videos in [PiP](https://support.mozilla.org/en-US/kb/about-picture-picture-firefox) mode